Checkpoints and registration

 - 40 km on Sunday: there is a portable toilet at each checkpoint.

-- 20 km on Saturday and Sunday: the only checkpoint along the route does not have a portable toilet.
+the only checkpoint along the route does not have a portable toilet.